typst/packages/README.md

   you as a member of the affiliated organization.

-  If you are an author of an original template not affiliated with any organization, only the naming guidelines for all packages apply to you.
+  If you are an author of an original template not affiliated with any organization, only the standard package naming guidelines apply to you.

 - **Functionality:** Packages should conceivably be useful to other users and should expose their capabilities in a reasonable fashion.